Simple and Optimal Sublinear Algorithms for Mean Estimation

 \subsection{Related Work}

 We covered the related work specific to sublinear algorithms for estimating the mean earlier, but there are several other closely related topics.
 Given a distribution, a classical question is to design good estimators for some underlying statistic.
 For high-dimensional means, there has been substantial attention recently, see \cite{LeeV22,LugosiM19,LG24} and references therein.
-There are some common notions with our work, as the distance to the true mean and tail bounds for the estimators are an important quantity in our setting as well.
-Nevertheless, this line of work achieves stronger guarantees that typically require some underlying distributional assumption and the running time, which is a very important focus for sublinear algorithms, is not a primary concern.
+There are common notions with our work, as the distance to the true mean and tail bounds for the estimators are an important quantity in our setting as well.
+Nevertheless, in this line of work, the running time, which is a very important focus for sublinear algorithms, is not a primary concern.

 Another interesting line of work focuses on data dependent mean estimation, where the bounds derived are dependent on the quality of the data \citep{DangLSV23}.
 There are limited regimes in which estimators with better than sub-Gaussian estimators are possible.
 This is especially interesting given the recent efforts in the direction of beyond worst-case analysis of algorithms.